 2020 Very Important People: Status and Beauty in the Global Party Circuit Princeton University Press.

-Published in Chinese by East China Normal University Press and Japanese by Misuzu Shobo.
+In Chinese by East China Normal University Press and in Japanese by Misuzu Shobo.

 Read an excerpt in The Economist's 1843 Magazine

 And listen on The Economist podcast, @ 9:08